tangentsoft/pidp8i/HACKERS.md

 out of any wish to hide what we're doing.
 We just didn't have a good place to do this work in public until recently.

+You can sign up for the forums without having a developer login, and you can even post anonymously.
+If you have a login, you can [sign up for email alerts][alert] if you like.

 Keep in mind that posts to the Fossil forum are treated much the same way as ticket submissions and wiki articles.
 They are permanently archived with the project.
 The "edit" feature of Fossil forums just